 Benzodiazepines are a large drug class and have a long history of development, starting with the first FDA-approvals in the 1960s, chloridiazepoxide (Librium) and diazepam (Valium).
 There are many options available within the class, and most benzodiazepines are now available generically, making them very affordable.

 All benzodiazepines are listed as DEA schedule IV controlled substances.
 As controlled substances, all benzodiazepines have the potential for abuse, addiction and diversion.

 In the past, benzodiazepines, especially when used as a sedative-hypnotic for sleep, were touted as safer alternatives to the older barbiturates, which could lead to fatal overdose, particularly when combined with alcohol.
 Traditional benzodiazepines taken alone are rarely associated with lethal overdoses, but when combined with other sedatives or alcohol, the risk greatly increases.
-Flumazenil is a benzodiazepine antagonist antidote that can be given intravenously in the emergency setting to reverse the effects of a benzodiazepine overdose, although some controversy exists over its use.
+Flumazenil is a benzodiazepine antagonist antidote that can be given intravenously in the emergency setting to reverse the effects of a benzodiazepine overdose.

 |clonazepam||Klonopin||seizure disorder, panic disorder, neuralgia (nerve pain)

 *The half-life is the amount of time it takes for half of the drug to be eliminated from the body.
 The shorter the half-life, the quicker the drug is eliminated, and the faster any bothersome side effects can subside.

 Alcohol withdrawal is diagnosed in a patient with a history of heavy and prolonged alcohol use and a sudden reduction or complete abstinence from alcohol.
 Alcohol withdrawal produces changes in the body, such as: